Holder of the Cross of the Order of Merit of the Federal Republic of Germany

-The World Choir Games 2014 held in the Latvian capital of Riga attracted 460 choirs from 74 nations and 27.000 participants and thus represent the biggest Games in the history of the successful event series so far.
-In times of global political challenges the 9th World Choir Games were an important platform of intercultural exchange, a unifying power between all peoples and a symbol of peace for all countries on earth.
+The World Choir Games 2014 held in the Latvian capital of Riga attracted 460 choirs from 74 nations and 27.000 participants and thus represent the largest Games in the history of this successful event series so far.
+In 2016, in times of global political challenges the 9th World Choir Games were an important platform of intercultural exchange, a unifying power between all peoples and a symbol of peace for all countries on earth.
 INTERKULTUR organized the World Choir Games 2016 in close cooperation with the ministry of culture of the Russian Federation, the region of Krasnodar and the city of Sochi.

-With his passion for music and his unfailing commitment Günter Titsch developed INTERKULTUR within 25 years into the world’s leading organisation regarding international choral events.
-Its competitions and festivals nowadays set standards worldwide concerning the artistic level and professional organisation of such events.
-Until now about 8.400 choirs with roughly 370.000 singers from 102 nations participated in the competitions.
+With his passion for music and his unfailing commitment Günter Titsch developed INTERKULTUR within 30 years into the world’s leading organization regarding international choral events.
+Its competitions and festivals nowadays set worldwide standards concerning the artistic level and professional organization of such events.
+Until now about 9.100 choirs with roughly 394.000 singers from 103 nations participated in the competitions.
 This was made possible due to the comprehensive support of international choral music by cities, provinces, ministries and provincial governments as well as numerous international sponsors.
-At the end of the year 2016 INTERKULTUR celebrated its 170th event.
+In April 2018 INTERKULTUR will celebrate its 200th anniversary event.

 Günter Titsch received numerous awards and distinctions for his long-lasting engagement which not limited to the field of music only, being e.g. member of the board of trustees of the German Sports Aid Foundation.
 Representing INTERKULTUR he was awarded the European Culture Award (KULTURPREIS EUROPA) in 2006.
 Ten years later, on the occasion of the 9th World Choir Games 2016 in Sochi, Russia he received the Medal of Honor by the Kulturforum Europa e.V. to reward INTERKULTUR’s significantly extended international work of recent years.